A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane smiled.

 "Yes, Yarmod, it should have been better.
 I made the same comment when Leia told me about her relation with Luke.
 Her answer was simple: we're glad we're together now.
 That counts for us too.
-I love Ian, and I'm glad to be so close related to him, to call my brother."
+I love Ian, and I'm glad to be so close related to him, to call him my brother."

 "What are we going to do next?"
 Yarmod asked, still feeling confused.